-Fairfield Lake State Park Trails is a 5.2 mile lightly trafficked out and back trail located near Fairfield, TX that features a lake.
+Fairfield Lake State Park Trails is a 5.2 mile lightly trafficked out and back trail located near Fairfield, Texas that features a lake.
 The trail is good for all skill levels and primarily used for hiking and walking.

 Directions from Fairfield, TX: Travel 6 miles northeast off FM 2570 on FM 3285